neverlocal/paulicirc/docs/getting-started.rst

 array([[ 0.707+0.j,  0.707-0.j],
        [ 0.707-0.j, -0.707+0.j]])

-The action of a circuit on a statevector can be computed via the `Circuit.statevec <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.circuits.html#paulicirc.circuits.Circuit.statevec>`_ method:
+The action of a circuit on a statevector can be computed via the :meth:`Circuit.statevec <paulicirc.circuits.Circuit.statevec>` method:

 >>> state = np.array([1/np.sqrt(2), 1/np.sqrt(2)])
 >>> circ.statevec(state).round(3)